Human Biology Synthesis: HUMBIO 192 (2-3 units per quarter for 6 units total, letter grade only)

 The synthesis is a platform that allows you to bring your personal and academic interests together into a culminating intellectual, creative project.
 It is an opportunity for you to explore topics within or outside of your Area of Concentration through mediums that include creative writing (non-fiction or fiction), alternative media (visual arts), and service projects.
 You present your work during senior year at the spring quarter Human Biology Honors & Synthesis Symposium.
 The synthesis is broadly defined to foster creativity and intellectual latitude in your project.

-There are Synthesis specific workshops and assignments that will provide you with guidance toward completing your Synthesis project as well as a small community of students to share the experience.
+Instead of a formal class associated with the Synthesis series, there are Synthesis specific workshops and assignments that will provide you with guidance toward completing your Synthesis project.
+In the workshops you will work with a small community of students to share the experience and help develop your project more fully.
 Synthesis projects are showcased at the HumBio Symposium.
 For full details, students should refer to the Capstone Handbook.

 1. Have an idea of a project that ties together your HumBio experience.
 Consider a medium for the final output of your Synthesis.